Japan profile - Timeline

 1941 - Japan launches a surprise attack on US Pacific fleet at Pearl Harbor, Hawaii.
 US and main allies declare war on Japan.

 1942 - Japan occupies succession of countries, including Philippines, Dutch East Indies, Burma and Malaya.
 In June, US aircraft carriers defeat the Japanese at the Battle of Midway.
 The US begins a strategy of "'island-hopping", cutting the Japanese support lines as its forces advance.

 1944 - US forces are near enough to Japan to start bombing raids on Japanese cities.

 Hiroshima and Nagasaki

-1945 - US planes drop two atomic bombs, one on Hiroshima (6 August), the second on Nagasaki (9 August).
-Emperor Hirohito surrenders and relinquishes his divine status.
-Japan is placed under US military government.
-All Japanese military and naval forces are disbanded.
+1945 - US planes drop two atomic bombs on Hiroshima and Nagasaki in August.
+Emperor Hirohito surrenders and relinquishes divine status.
+Japan placed under US military government.
+All Japanese military and naval forces disbanded.

-1947 - A new constitution comes into force.
-It establishes a parliamentary system, with all adults eligible to vote.
+1947 - New constitution comes into force, establishes parliamentary system with all adults eligible to vote.
 Japan renounces war and pledges not to maintain land, sea or air forces for that purpose.
-The emperor is granted ceremonial status.
+Emperor granted ceremonial status.

-1952 - Japan regains its independence.
-The US retains several islands for military use, including Okinawa.
+1952 - Japan regains independence.
+US retains several islands for military use, including Okinawa.

 1955 - Liberal Democratic Party (LDP) formed.
-Apart from a brief interlude in the early 1990s, the party governs almost uninterruptedly for the rest of the century and beyond.
+Apart from brief interludes, party governs into 21st century.

 1956 - Japan joins United Nations.